jst-cyr/YouTubeCompetitorDashboard/Lesson8-TypeScript/README.md

 1. **Define properties:** The constructor takes in three arguments which are set as properties, so these needed to be defined.
 One of these is an array of channel configurations, so was not a simple 'string' definition.
 1. **Type constructor parameters:** The constructor parameters needed to have a type added to them
 1. **Type the sorting function:** The inline variables in the sorting function need to be typed.
 However, the data being sorted hasn't been strongly typed yet so this becomes challenging.
 Using `any` as a workaround gets us to the next step, but ultimately the data being sorted should be strongly typed and then we can type the parameters.
-In this case, this was done with `TBD`
+In this case, this was done with a `ChannelData` class.
 1. **Manipulating the DOM:** jQuery manipulation of the DOM was replaced with basic DOM manipulation syntax to avoid having to import the jQuery library.

+### Converting YouTubeData to TypeScript
+This class reads data from the YouTube API and returns the information to the caller.
+Most of the updates here were about strongly typing parameters and classes:

+1. **ChannelData class:** This class was introduced to store data about each YouTube channel so that a strongly-typed collection could be returned and used.
+1. **Define properties:** Like with other classes, needed to define all the
+1. **Defining a type for mapping:** Inside the `data["items"].map` function, the code needs to work against the data returned by the YouTube API.
+By strongly typing the object we are working with, it is easier to pass the data to other objects.
+1. **Creating ChannelData objects:** Instead of creating new untyped objects, updated to pass data into strongly typed ChannelData objects, ultimately returning an array of ChannelData.

 ## Learn more about TypeScript